preludeorg/operator-support/README.md

 ### This repository is the spot to report bugs or submit feature requests.

 Operator is an autonomous red team C2 platform, built by [Prelude](https://prelude.org).
 It is designed for red, purple and blue teamers to conduct realistic threat assessments.
-Using the desktop application, you can deploy agents on remote computers and launch custom adversary profiles against them to identify the holes that antivirus programs & vulnerability scanners are not designed to locate.
+Using the desktop application, you can deploy agents on remote computers and launch custom adversary profiles against them to identify the holes that antivirus programs & vulnerability scanners are not designed toweb locate.

 > Watch our quick [introduction video](https://www.youtube.com/watch?v=Hz8K-jdqpBY)